michaelaa9578/sep10-freedom-project/prep/plan.md

 * 4/19-4/29: Work on Aframe simulation and input blog links
 * 4/30: Check to make sure all MVP requirments are in the project

+Revisions:

+[] Add font to "Brain Gadget" caption to make it align with its attached image.
+[] Make padding smaller so the website doesn't look too spaced out.
+[] Make future and existing technology go side by side so it's easier to read [] Make navbar scrollable instead of having it automatically jump from section to section.

 ---

 #### Beyond MVP